 Missing out on claiming manufacturer’s rebates is like negotiating a higher price with your suppliers.
 It simply shouldn’t happen!

-There are many examples in the building materials industry where, instead of agreeing an up-front discount, discounts are given in the form of rebates based on actual volumes purchased.
+There are many examples in the building industry where, instead of agreeing an up-front discount, discounts are given in the form of rebates based on actual volumes purchased.
 For the supplier, this fosters brand loyalty and means that margins are given away only in return for true purchase volume.
 For the buyer this gives the potential to drive up margins — but only if their sales forecasts can be achieved.

 Having agreed to a contract that includes a rebate for volume purchases, the buyer (eg the builders merchant) has a number of things to keep track of, including: